Three Salisbury Winners, Seven Countries

 Posted on Friday, April 25, 2014

-Three students completed internships over the summer that will provide critical insight and a distinct advantage as each pursues his or her career.
+Three students completed international internships that will provide critical insight and a distinct advantage as each pursues his or her career.
 Kelly Haley '15, Megan Soule '15 and Kyle Zaverton '15 were selected to receive Charles H. Salisbury Summer International Internship Stipend Awards from among a competitive pool of applicants.
 Their experiences took them through a combined seven countries.

 Haley, an architectural studies and history double major, participated in internships with The National Churches Trust in London, and the American Institute of Roman Culture in Italy, pursuing her passions for both architecture and historic preservation.

 "The field of historic preservation in the United States, still relatively new, has been influenced greatly by successful efforts by government and non-profit organizations based in London, England and Rome, Italy," explains Haley.
 "These organizations have helped preserve, reconstruct and rehabilitate countless buildings, landscapes and monuments throughout England and Italy and have inspired organizations in the U.S. to promote similar preservation processes."

 Haley had the opportunity to visit various restoration projects with the National Churches Trust, gaining knowledge of how architectural historians and conservation architects use the history of the building, the construction period's cultural context and the building methods employed to more accurately restore and preserve.
 In Rome, she worked on the Ostia Antica archaeological dig, which looks to shed light on Italy's history and culture at the time it was a major trading hub.
 Additionally, throughout the course of both internships she helped organize educational and fundraising events.